kevinolega/callcentertrainingtips/_posts/2015-01-26-learn-fluent-english.md

 - How do you spend your free time?
 - What skill did you learn recently?
 - What skills are you proud of?
-- What are your favourite tv shows?
+- What are your favorite tv shows?
-- What are your favourite movies?
+- What are your favorite movies?
 - What kind of food do you like?
 - What kind of music do you listen to?
 - What do you want your life to be like 5 years from now?